SvetlanaStoycheva/frontend-mentor-challenges-React/README.md

 #### For deployment on Netlify:

-copy/paste the project in a new folder and run in the terminal: npm run build.
+- copy/paste the project in a new folder and run in the terminal: npm run build.
 Drag and drop the build folder on Netlify.
 To update the project: open it on Netlify => Deploy button (up left), drag and drop build folder from the project from my desktop.

+- In the public folder => create \_redirects file => with the following content: /\* /index.html 200
+  In the package.json => "build": "CI= react-scripts build" If we have .env file => on Netlify => in Build & deploy => Environment variables => copy/paste the name and the value